 WHEN LOWERING THE HAMMER TO THE REBOUND POSITION, ALWAYS KEEP THE MUZZLE POINTED IN A SAFE DIRECTION.
 ALWAYS KEEP THE "SAFETY" IN THE ON SAFE POSITION.
 FAILURE TO FOLLOW THESE WARNINGS COULD RESULT IN SERIOUS INJURY OR DEATH.

 - 1. Place the "safety" in the on safe position. - 2.
-Place your thumb on the hammer spur and firmly hold the hammer back slightly with your thumb. - 3.
-While holding the hammer back, apply just enough pressure on the trigger to release the hammer from the full-cock position (Figure 10, page 19).
-Immediately remove your finger from the trigger, then slowly and carefully allow the hammer to lower into the rebound position (Figure 11, page 19).
+Place your thumb on the hammer spur and firmly hold the hammer back slightly with your thumb.

-Hold the hammer firmly and pull the trigger.
+Hold the hammer firmly and pull the triager.